trondeh80/zirpuns-backend/README.md

 - Run `npm i`
 - Run `npm run watch` to watch files in src and transpile them live.

-## Build & deploy
+## Docker setup

-The dockerfile will build and deploy a zirpun instance
+Docker starta postgres SQL server and an adminer instance.
+The adminer instance runs on port 4242.